jtod/Hydra/README.md

 ## Installation

-You need two pieces of software: ghc, a Haskell compiler, and the Hydra source.
-Both are free software, and they run on Windows, Macintosh, and Gnu/Linux.
+You need two pieces of software: the ghc Haskell compiler suite and the Hydra source.
+All of this is free software, and it runs on Windows, Macintosh, and Gnu/Linux.

-*Note (2020-10-09): it is planned to release Hydra on github within a few days.
+* *Note (2020-10-09).
+It is planned to release Hydra on github within a few days.
 See **Releases** section on the github Hydra page.
-It's better to wait for a release, as the HEAD version is unstable.
+   It's better to wait for a release, as the HEAD version is unstable.*

-Eventually, it is planned to release Hydra on the Hackage, the Haskell package server.
-That will simplify the installation.
-For now, use the following instructions.*
+* *Note (October 2020).
+The installation requires defining some .bashrc aliases.
+Why are these needed?
+Unfortunately, the latest version of cabal just compiles the Hydra code but doesn't make it visible to ghc, so it's essentially unusable.
+Fortunately, you can run circuits directly using the Hydra source files, with the aliases given below.
+This means the entire Hydra system has to be recompiled every time you run a simulation.
+It is hoped that a better solution will emerge, but for now, use the following instructions.*

 1. Install Haskell Platform (www.haskell.org).
 This gives you the ghc compiler and the cabal package system.
 Check that these are